Blue Bell reveals limited-time ice cream flavor with a coffee kick

 “Our Coffee Ice Cream is a fan-favorite, so it is the perfect base for our new Java Jolt,” Robertson said.
 “We think coffee lovers will be very pleased with this combination!”

-Recently, Blue Bell also released their Dr. Pepper Float flavor, a collaboration between the two Texan brands.
-That one is available in pint size, as well as a half gallon.
+Recently, Blue Bell also released its Dr. Pepper Float flavor, a collaboration between the two Texan brands.
+It is available in pint size, as well as a half-gallon.